cakephp/docs/en/controllers/components/form-protection.rst

     :php:meth:`~Cake\\View\\Helper\\FormHelper::create()` and
     :php:meth:`~Cake\\View\\Helper\\FormHelper::end()`).
 Dynamically altering
-    the fields that are submitted in a POST request (e.g.  disabling, deleting or creating new fields via JavaScript) is likely to cause the request to be send to the blackhole callback.
+    the fields that are submitted in a POST request (e.g.  disabling, deleting or creating new fields via JavaScript) is likely to cause the form token validation to fail.

-    You should always verify the HTTP method being used before executing to avoid side-effects.
-You should :ref:`check the HTTP method <check-the-request>` or use :php:meth:`Cake\\Http\\ServerRequest::allowMethod()` to ensure the correct
-    HTTP method is used.

 Form tampering prevention
 =========================